k-tomaszewski/j-deklaracje/README.md

 # j-deklaracje
-Java tool for submitting Polish tax declarations into official e-Deklaracje system.
+The project was planned as a Java tool for submitting Polish tax declarations into official e-Deklaracje system.
 Polish government published specification of a document submitting interface that can be used by any external system to submit Polish tax declarations on behalf of a tax payer.

+**As of 2023 this is still not ready and ended rather as certificate fetching and verification use case.**

 ## Goal
 The basic goal is to provide an open source, Java-based software that can submit an annual tax declaration into